solo-system/solo-system.github.io/documentation/harvesting.md

 Once you have safely copied the data, you should consider the contents of the memory card to be useless, reflash the card.
 Note: Deleting the audio and re-using the card in a Solo without reflashing - might work, but is not recommended.
-Always Use a freshly flashed memory card when you prepare a Solo.
+Always use a freshly flashed memory card when you prepare a Solo.

-Depending on your computer's operating system (Windows, Mac, Linux), slightly different procedure is needed.
+Depending on your computer's operating system (Windows, Mac, Linux), slightly different procedure is needed:

 ### Windows